 Before turning to academia, I coordinated the Africa desk of the human rights organization FIAN International, which stands up worldwide for the Right to Food, and against the man-made causes of hunger.
 Later, I joined the team of a Green Party MP in the German Parliament, assisting him in his work on rural development and global justice.

 Other than that, I have a long-standing passion for the performing arts.
 Under the artist name of "linguist", I formed the rap band Advanced Chemistry together with four childhood friends in Heidelberg, Germany in 1987, and we released a series of CDs and music videos in the 1990s.
-Since those days I have been keeping myself busy as a playwright, author, cultural commentator and discussion host every now and then.
+Since those days I have been keeping myself busy as a playwright and author every now and then.